UptimeVentures/www/README.md

 This repo contains the website assets for [uptime.ventures](https://www.uptime.ventures).

+## Is this site "open source"?

+The source is available, as you've probably noted.
+However, the source code (in addition to articles, images and other content within this repo) isn't "open" as you might expect.

+Our team has decided to publish the source code to uptime.ventures for one simple reason: education.
+As sites and applications built for the web grow in complexity, new developers will need on-ramps to speed their access to education.
+Opening our site's source code is one effort towards that end.

+**Republishing articles (either whole or in-part) or displaying the Uptime Ventures logo without permission is explicitly prohibited.** Linking is cool, but please don't steal.

 ### Getting Started

 To begin, install all dependencies like usual.
 This project is preconfigured to use `npm`.